rgeraldes24/solc/docs/metadata.rst

 configured via the :ref:`Standard JSON Interface<compiler-api>`.

 You have to publish the metadata file to IPFS, Swarm, or another service so that others can access it.
-You create the file by using the ``solc --metadata`` command together with the ``--output-dir`` parameter.
+You create the file by using the ``hypc --metadata`` command together with the ``--output-dir`` parameter.
 Without the parameter, the metadata will be written to standard output.
 The metadata contains IPFS and Swarm references to the source code, so you have to